 - 1. Be prepared to commit to a seven-year term of service: two years as Secretary, one year as Vice President, one year as President Elect, one year as President, one year as Past President/Member Nominating Committee, and one year as Chairman of the Nominating Committee. - 2.
 Be familiar with the duties of Vice President, President Elect, and President and be willing to commit to these offices. - 3.
 Serve a two-year term as Secretary. - 4.
 Become familiar with all sections of the ABFO Diplomates Reference Manual, including the ABFO Bylaws, Code of Ethics, and Articles of Incorporation, Standards & Guidelines. - 5.
 Attend all meetings of the Executive Committee, Board of Directors, and combined directors and diplomates meetings and produce the minutes for same. - 6.
 Be familiar with computer functions and applications used by the ABFO - 7.
 Send all minutes and agendas to the Executive Committee members for approval. - 8.
 In May, June and January, mail the minutes for the annual meetings and the Manual changes to the ABFO Webmaster for updating of the ABFO Diplomates Reference Manual. - 9.
 In May, mail the minutes for the annual meetings to the office of the American Academy of Forensic Sciences (AAFS) and to the corporate attorney. - 10.
 Send an updated roster of ABFO Officers and Directors to the AAFS and the corporate attorney. - 11.
 Develop meeting agendas. - 12.
 Develop ballots for elections. - 13.
 Maintain an up-to-date list of committee membership using an Excel spread sheet - 14.
 Keep the Executive Committee officers informed of any pertinent issues that may arise during the course of the year. - 15.
 Contact AAFS office to have certification and recertification certificates made prior to the annual meetings in February.
 Apply the corporate seal to these certificates and have appropriate officers sign them prior to presentation. - 16.
 Send all necessary documents to the corporate attorney as required by law. - 17.
 Maintain the corporate seal/embosser. - 18.
 Assure that copies of all critical documents and/or correspondence are preserved digitally and kept in a secure location. - 19.
 Transfer the ABFO secretary materials and equipment to the incoming Secretary. - 20.
 Assume the responsibility for all ABFO equipment issued to you.
 Send correspondence as directed by appropriate authority or in compliance with ABFO bylaws. - 21.
 Record and transcribe all meeting minutes and distribute as prescribed by bylaws. - 22.
-Notify Forensic Specialty Accreditation Board (FSAB) of number of active diplomates at conclusion of annual meeting.
+Notify the Forensic Specialty Accreditation Board (FSAB) of the number of active diplomates at the conclusion of the annual meeting AND complete and send an annual report to the FSAB before March 31 of each year.
+The Annual Report form can be accessed at www.thefsab.org under the downloads link tab.